MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/set-up-B2C-tenant.md

 After deployment of your Dynamics 365 Commerce environment, it also is recommended to [Initialize seed data](enable-configure-retail-functionality.md) in the environment.

-## Create or link to an existing AAD B2C tenant in the Azure portal
+## Create or link to an existing Azure AD B2C tenant in the Azure portal

-This section covers creating or linking an AAD B2C tenant for use in your Commerce site.
-Additional information can be found in the [create an AAD B2C tenant tutorial](https://docs.microsoft.com/en-us/azure/active-directory-b2c/tutorial-create-tenant).
+This section covers creating or linking an Azure AD B2C tenant for use in your Commerce site.
+For more information, see [Tutorial: Create an Azure Active Directory B2C tenant](/azure/active-directory-b2c/tutorial-create-tenant).

 1. Sign in to the [Azure portal](https://portal.azure.com/).
 1. From the Azure portal menu, select **Create a resource**.
 Be sure to use the subscription and directory that will be connected with your Commerce environment.